jlooper/school-site/README.md

 ### A Proof of Concept

 This project demonstrates an interesting architecture that might work well for a teacher who needs a bespoke web site for a class but doesn't want to pay for Wix or other paid sites.
 In addition, there's no fancy backend needed - it runs from a Google or Excel spreadsheet using a service called [Sheetlabs](https://sheetlabs.com) that allows a teacher to upload a spreadsheet and edit it within the service.
-An API (Application Programming Interface) is created by Sheetlabs (which has a generous free tier) and the user can use the API to query the spreadsheet a one would a database.
+An API (Application Programming Interface) is created by Sheetlabs (which has a generous free tier) and the user can use the API to query the spreadsheet just like one would a database.
 Neat-o!

 In addition, since this site is stored on [GitHub](https://github.com) and deployed on [Netlify](https://netlify.com), we can leverage these platforms as community-building tools.
 On GitHub, we use Discussion boards (see the tab at the top here) right in the repo for open discussions.
 Netlify offers form input storage.
 All these services are free to use.